Aaron-Pool/WebpackTutorial/PITCHME.md

 export let b = 78;
 ```

 Another file could say `import constantObject from './constants.js'`, and this would import the object listed at the top of `constants.js`.
 This is because that object was specified as the default export.
 If the importing file instead said `import {a, b} from './constants.js'`, then the other variales would be imported instead.
-The `{}` "brace" syntax is way to import specific, names exports.
-Whereas the "braceless" syntax says, "give me whatever the default export is and name it this variable.
-You can also import a specific, named export and rename it.
-Like so: `import {a as hoursInADay, b as threeDaysPlus4Hours} from 'constants.js'`, which is the equivalent of the last export, but the import is assigned to a different variable when used in the importing file.
+The `{}` "brace" syntax is a way to import specific, named exports.
+Whereas the "braceless" syntax says, "give me whatever the default export is and name it this variable."
+You can also import a specific, named export and rename it like so: `import {a as hoursInADay, b as threeDaysPlus4Hours} from 'constants.js'`.
+This is the equivalent of the previous export, but the import is assigned to a different variable when used in the importing file.

-You can also group all of a folders import/exports together by specifying an `index.js` file in any given foler.
+You can also group all of a folders import/exports together by specifying an `index.js` file in any given folder.
 If I have a folder named `component`, I can create an `index.js` file that imports the contents of the folder and rexports them as a "grouped" object.
 Then, any other file can simply use the folder name in an import statement (`import './component'`) to access the `index.js` file.
 This is a good way of establishing code architecture hierarchy and organizing things in a way that can be accessed by other pieces of code in sensible ways.

 ## Import/Exporting angular code

 Since angular wasn't written in a es6-based era, there's not a clear-cut defacto approach to composing angular apps with es6-module architecture.
-That being said, several reasonable approaches have immerged from the dev community, and here's an example of each angular "type" (service, component, etc), using es6 imports/exports.
+That being said, several reasonable approaches have immerged from the dev community, so here's an example of each angular "type" (service, component, etc) using es6 imports/exports.

 ### In Depth Example

 For a good walkthrough, we'll take a real example from the `pubs` module and we'll walk through migrating it over to webpack/es6.
-We'll use `pubPublicationResultsView` (found under (`core` > `reusableComponents` > `misc`) as our specimen, because it has a subfolder and lots of different kinds of angular code, so it should work as a good example..
+We'll use `pubPublicationResultsView` (found under (`core` > `reusableComponents` > `misc`) as our specimen, because it has a subfolder and several different kinds of angular code, so it should work well as an example.

 #### File Structure
 ```| pubPulicationResultsView